 - Callaway Competition develops, constructs and campaigns Corvette race cars for FIA GT3 and ADAC GT Masters racing series.
 Designs and fabricates complex composite components for automotive applications.

-In the beginning, there were underpowered sports cars.
-The energy crises of the early 1970’s, subsequent lower compression ratios, and crude, first generation emission controls had combined to emasculate performance cars to the extent that enthusiasts were in despair.
+The energy crisis of the early 1970’s sparked a dramatic decline in car performance.
+Lower compression ratios, mild cam timing and crude, first generation emission controls had combined to emasculate performance cars to the extent that enthusiasts were in despair.

 Given his options, Reeves did what many race car drivers do; he went to work as a driving instructor.
-Working for Bob Bondurant, he became quite familiar with the intricacies and deficiencies of the 3-Series BMW.
-As the demo tour for BMW wound down, Reeves asked for and got one of the BMW 320i school cars with the intention of tuning for more power.
-Reeves had acquired a great many skills in his pursuit of becoming a professional race car driver.
+Working for Bob Bondurant, he became familiar with the intricacies of the 3-Series BMW.
+As the ride & drive tour for BMW Dealers wound down, Reeves asked for the loan of one of the BMW 320i school cars with the intent of turbocharging for more power.
+Reeves had acquired many skills in his pursuit of becoming a professional race car driver.
 Among them were engine building, chassis tuning and component fabrication.
-Plus, he had the advantage of a great education, having received a BFA degree from Amherst College in 1970.
+Plus, he had the advantage of a suitable education, having received a BFA degree from Amherst College in 1970.
 Reeves knew that he could help the BMW in the horsepower department and took the 320i home to the garage behind his house in Old Lyme, Connecticut.

-In the solitude that only inventor/craftsman types know, Reeves constructed and installed his first prototype turbocharger system.
-Don Sherman of Car and Driver found out about the car and arranged for a drive.
+In the solitude that inventor/craftsman types know, Reeves constructed a prototype turbocharger system.
+Don Sherman of Car and Driver was offered a test drive.
 He wrote a one-page article describing how exciting the car was with the new-found power.
 Don inadvertently made it appear that Callaway was set to deliver turbocharger kits to the BMW community.
-The truth was that Reeves didn’t even have a drill press, much less any of the real means to produce the components.
+The truth was that Reeves had barely more than a drill press, much less any of the real means to produce the components.
 It wasn’t very long before BMW turbo system orders began to pour in and Reeves’ racer resourcefulness was again valuable.
 Soon, Reeves and his friends were working at the house, in the garage, machining and assembling beautifully fabricated components, keeping up with the demand.

 That was the genesis of a corporate philosophy that still applies today.
-There in stoic, rural New England, was born the Callaway tradition of development of the superior technical solution, with uncompromised engineering refinement, attention to aesthetics, and sophistication of end product.
+There in stoic, rural New England, was born the Callaway tradition of a well-engineered technical solution, with attention to aesthetics, and a devotion to support the product.

 Click below to start video.